 What to do in Milos island, Greece?
 Our useful tips, itinerary & travel guide for Milos.

-• Hire a 4×4 to explore the island.
-It’s the best way to get around for a few days.
-The journey is quick.
+- Hire a 4×4 to explore the island.
+There’s no better way to get around for a few days.

-• Milos gets fewer tourists than other Cycladic islands, but it’s small, so it’s a good idea to book accommodation, restaurants and vehicles well in advance to ensure you have a spot and get the best prices, especially during the high season.
+- One of the few things to note is that while Milos gets fewer tourists than other Cycladic islands, it’s small in size.
+It’s a good idea to book accommodation, restaurants and vehicles well in advance to ensure you have a spot and get the best prices, especially during the high season.

 Day 1 – Plaka